 Some other questions you might want to consider if construction were to progress under lockdown conditions might be:

-a) Will the programme of works be affected by any of the social distancing restrictions and how will this effect your building contract?
+a) Will the programme of works be affected by any of the social distancing restrictions and how will this affect your building contract?
 Typically, Building Contracts have a set construction timescale with penalties for any delays to the delivery of that.
 If the builder is late because they have half the normal workforce due to social distancing or material delivery is delayed, how is that going to be managed under the terms of the contract?
 Technically, this event could fall under clauses using the phrase ‘Force Majeure’ and an Extension of Time could be applied.

 b) What happens to the works when the builder then needs to enter my home?
 Under full lockdown that could mean that the works need to stop until the lockdown is released.
 This too would need an Extension of Time to the Building Contract.
 Other factors here might be:

-I. How weather tight is the building?
+I. How weather-tight is the building?

 II.
 Could materials be damaged if exposed for a long period of time?